Marshall and Ross Von Erich

-Marshall and Ross Von Erich are an American professional wrestling tag team, consisting of brothers Marshall and Ross Adkisson.
-They are the sons of Kevin Von Erich.
-They are currently signed to Major League Wrestling, where they are former World Tag Team Champions.
+Marshall Von Erich and Ross Von Erich, also known together as The Von Erichs, are an American professional wrestling tag team.
+It consists of brothers Marshall and Ross, the sons of Kevin Von Erich and part of the Von Erich wrestling family.
+They are signed to All Elite Wrestling (AEW) and its sister promotion Ring of Honor (ROH), where they are members of The Sons of Texas stable.
+In ROH, they were two-thirds of the ROH World Six-Man Tag Team Champions with Dustin Rhodes.
+They are also known for their time in Total Nonstop Action Wrestling (TNA) and Major League Wrestling (MLW), where they are former MLW World Tag Team Champions.

 Professional wrestling career

+Early career and independent circuit (2012–present)

+They would make their professional wrestling debut on April 20, 2012, losing to Jason Jones and Brian Breaker at World League Wrestling in Sedalia, Missouri.
+The next night the brothers defeated Jones and Breaker in Richmond, Missouri.

-They made their debut for Pro Wrestling Noah on July 22, 2012.
+The brothers debuted for Pro Wrestling Noah on July 22, 2012.

+Living in Hawaii, Ross and Marshall appeared and competed in Action Zone Wrestling out of Oahu, Hawaii and won the tag team championships.
 In July 2017, Marshall and Ross along with their father Kevin, wrestled at the Rage Megashow in Israel.
+On July 31, 2022, the Von Erich brothers lost to Mark and Jay Briscoe via pinfall, at the Ric Flair's Last Match pay-per-view event in Nashville, Tennessee.

+Total Nonstop Action Wrestling (2014–2015)

-The brothers later made their national television debut as part of the Total Nonstop Action Wrestling (TNA) Slammiversary XII PPV on June 15, 2014 in a tag match defeating The BroMans via disqualification.
+The brothers later made their national television debut as part of the Total Nonstop Action Wrestling (TNA) Slammiversary XII PPV on June 15, 2014, in a tag match defeating The BroMans via disqualification.
 They also made various appearances on TNA Xplosion including the April 1, 2015 episode defeating the team of Sonjay Dutt and John Yurnet. and losing to The Revolution members James Storm and Manik on the July 1, 2015 episode.
-Marshall and Ross later rematched The Revolution at the TNA One Night Only Gut Check event on September 15, 2015 in a losing effort.
+Marshall and Ross later rematched The Revolution at the TNA One Night Only Gut Check event on September 15, 2015, in a losing effort.

+Major League Wrestling (2019–2022)

 In May 2019, Ross and Marshall signed a multi-year contract with Major League Wrestling (MLW).
 On November 2, 2019, Marshall and Ross Von Erich defeated The Dynasty (Maxwell Jacob Friedman and Richard Holliday) to become the new MLW World Tag Team Champions at MLW Saturday Night SuperFight.

-On July 31, 2022, the Von Erich brothers lost to Mark and Jay Briscoe via pinfall, at the "Ric Flair's last match" pay-per-view in Nashville Tennessee.